 - 1 Gunderson, Elizabeth A., Sarah J. Gripshover, Carol S. Dweck, Susan Goldin-Meadow, and Susan C. Levine.
 "Parent Praise to 1- to 3-Year-Olds Predicts Children's Motivational Frameworks 5 Years Later."
 Child Development 84.5 (2013): 1526-541.
 Wiley.
 Web.
 24 July 15. - 2 Dweck, Carol, and Rachel Simmons.
 "Why Do Women Fail?"
 CNN.
 Cable News Network, 30 July 2014.
 Web.
 26 May 2015. - 3 Master, Allison.
 "Growth Mindset."
 Telephone interview.
 16 Apr.
 2015. - 4 Mueller, Claudia M., and Carol S. Dweck.
 "Praise for Intelligence Can Undermine Children's Motivation and Performance."
 Journal of Personality and Social Psychology 75.1 (1998): 33-52.
-Web.
-5 Dweck.
-Carol S. Mindset: The New Psychology of Success.
-New York: Pandom House.
-2006.
-Print - 5 Dweck, Carol S. Mindset: The New Psychology of Success.
+Web. - 5 Dweck, Carol S. Mindset: The New Psychology of Success.
 New York: Random House, 2006.
 Print.

-Activity 1 Unstoppable #LikeAGirl
+Activity 1

+Be Unstoppable

-LEADERS NOTE
+LEADERS NOTES

-LEADERS NOTES LEARNING OBJECTIVE Help students understand how society tries to limit girls by telling them what they should and shouldn't be or do, and teach them that they don't have to accept those limitations.
+LEARNING OBJECTIVE Help students understand how society tries to limit girls by telling them what they should and shouldn't be or do, and teach them that they don't have to accept those limitations.
 Help students understand that societal limitations - even positive ones - can hold girls back and stop them from trying new things.
 Encourage students to smash their limitations and be unstoppable.
-WHAT YOU WILL NEED Always[] Unstoppable #LikeAGirl video available at www.youtube.com/alwaysbrand.
-Access the video through the Canada PG School Program - Puberty Education playlist.
-Student notebooks and pens or markers.
+WHAT YOU Always® Unstoppable #LikeAGirl video available at www.youtube.com/alwaysbrand.
+WILL NEED Access the video through the Canada PG School Program - Puberty Education playlist.